hathitrust/holdings-backend/README.md

 * Can be gzipped or not -- the scripts will figure it out

 Script command cheat sheet:
-* `docker-compose run --rm dev bundle exec bin/phctl load ht_items <filepath>`
+* `docker compose run --rm phctl load ht_items <filepath>`
-* `docker-compose run --rm dev bundle exec bin/add_print_holdings.rb
- <filepath>` (full file)
-* `docker-compose run --rm dev bundle exec bin/add_print_holdings.rb -u
+* `docker compose run --rm phctl load holdings <filepath>` (full file)
  <filepath>` (update file)

 ### OCLC Concordance file

-The _oclc concordance file_ is a single file with two columns, each line representing a pair of OCLC numbers that should be treated as equivalent.
+The _oclc concordance file_ is a file provided to HathiTrust by OCLC.
+It is a single file with two columns, each line representing a pair of OCLC numbers that should be treated as equivalent.

-There are ≈ 60M rows in this file.
+There are ≈ 60M rows in a full real file.
+Validating or loading a full file in development is not recommended because of the size.

-Concordance files can be downloaded from OCLC's website.
-See confluence for details.

 1. Validate, e.g.
-  `run_generic_job.sh conc-val bundle exec bin/phctl.rb concordance validate /htprep/holdings/concordance/raw/202205_concordance.txt.gz /htprep/holdings/concordance/validated/202205_concordance_validated.tsv`
+  `docker compose run --rm phctl concordance validate concordance_sample.txt.gz /htprep/holdings/concordance/validated/202205_concordance_validated.tsv`

 2. Compute deltas, e.g.
-  `run_generic_job.sh conc-delta bundle exec bin/phctl.rb concordance delta /htprep/holdings/concordance/validated/202205_concordance_validated.tsv /htprep/holdings/concordance/validated/202112_concordance_validated.tsv.gz`
+  `docker compose run --rm phctl concordance delta 202205_concordance_validated.tsv 202112_concordance_validated.tsv.gz`

 3. Load deltas, e.g.
-  `run_generic_job.sh load-conc bundle exec bin/phctl.rb load concordance 2022-05`
+  `docker compose run --rm phctl load concordance 2022-05`

 ### Loading the HathiFiles